 Response: The Corporation's enabling act includes a provision that in order to reduce its operating expenses the Corporation shall, to the extent practicable, utilize existing employees of the State, hiring its own employees only if the necessary functions of the Corporation cannot be performed without the hiring of such employees.
 Currently, State officers and employees act as officers and staff of the Corporation and receive no compensation from LGAC for services provided to the Corporation.
-Additionally, in order to build on pre-existing efficiencies, the

-Corporation has always relied upon state employees to support the functions of the Corporation and has never hired its own employees.
+Additionally, the Corporation has always relied upon state employees to support the functions of the Corporation and has never hired its own employees.